Logiqx/gps-details/docs/devices/garmin/metadata/README.md

 In addition to complete loss of lock there is a more subtle factor, demonstrating how GPS metadata is only saved when the fix quality is 4 (QUALITY_GOOD).

-Take the following example where there is some GPS metadata:
+Take the following example where there is some missing GPS metadata:

 - 13:57:12 to 13:57:14
 - 13:57:21